tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ### Design Overview

 This RFC is intended to provide a set of C APIs for plugin writers to implement and register their own pluggable profilers.
 To make C APIs portable, we propose serialized `XSpace` as the objects to pass between TensorFlow framework and plugin.
 When the framework invokes `CollectData()`, the plugin serializes `XSpace` into a sufficiently sized buffer provided by the framework.
-Subsequently, the framework deserializes these buffers back into `XSpace`, and generates a trace view as well as a set of summaries based on these collected data.
+Subsequently, the framework deserializes the buffer back into `XSpace`, and generates a trace view as well as a set of summaries based on these collected data.

 - Xspace:
 <div align=center>